CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Introduction

 \section{Introduction}

-Cyclical patterns are a common feature of our environment, and recognizing and interpreting these patterns is fundamental for future Artificial Intelligence models to match human cognition.
+Cyclical patterns are a common feature of our environment, and recognizing and interpreting them is fundamental for future Artificial Intelligence models to match human cognition.

-Whether it's traffic lights on the daily commute or the orbital period of satellites, repetitive events are everywhere around us.
+From traffic lights on the daily commute to the orbital motion of satellites, repetition is everywhere around us.
 These recurring phenomena are crucial in many fields.
-For example, in traffic management, recognizing the timing of traffic lights or the arrival of other vehicles at the intersection is essential for safe navigation of autonomous vehicles~\citep{trafficlight}.
+For example, recognizing the timing of traffic lights or the arrival of other vehicles at the intersection is essential for safe navigation of autonomous vehicles~\citep{trafficlight}.
 Similarly, by measuring the orbital period of the moonlet Dimorphos around the asteroid Didymos before and after the DART impact, scientists were able to precisely quantify its deflection~\citep{Johnson2023}.
 In industrial environments, packages on conveyor belts exhibit cyclical patterns that require monitoring to detect and treat anomalies, such as incorrect timing or variations in package sizes.
 In healthcare, cyclical patterns, such as heartbeats, are analyzed through medical imaging to detect abnormalities~\citep{Gupta}.

-By thoroughly understanding and analyzing these cyclical patterns, we can, to some extent, save computational resources by compressing this repetitive information.
-That is, with a reliable model of a cyclical pattern, an agent may allocate fewer resources and attend to more important matters than to monitoring the respective state's evolution.
-Although cyclical phenomena are widespread, current diagnostic datasets mainly cover a variety of video contexts but often miss the importance of cyclical and temporal structures embedded in their scenes.
+By understanding and analyzing these cyclical patterns, we can, to some extent, save computational resources by compressing this repetitive information.
+That is, with a reliable model of a cyclical pattern, an agent may allocate fewer resources to monitoring the evolution of the respective state.
+Although cyclical phenomena are widespread, current diagnostic datasets primarily cover a range of video contexts but often miss the importance of cyclical and temporal structures embedded in these scenes.

 This omission limits their effectiveness in scenarios that require an understanding of these patterns, as they lack the complexity of real-world cyclical events.
-In contrast, our work aims to address this gap by introducing a dataset specifically designed to highlight cyclical and temporal structures, thereby enhancing the accuracy and depth of reasoning regarding video content in cyclical scenes.
-This dataset addresses a crucial gap in AI research by providing structured resources to evaluate and improve AI performance in recognizing and interpreting repetitive events.
+In contrast, our work aims to address this gap by introducing a dataset specifically designed to highlight cyclical and temporal structures, enhancing the accuracy of reasoning over cyclical videos.